byrongaspard/ATTiny416_Sensor_Board/README.md

 # Summary

 This project was a lot of fun and gave me a lot more confidence with the PCB layout portions of hardware design.
-The layout requirements for this design were very simple as we didn't have ot contend with high power, high speed signals, noise, etc, but it was still a fun and rewarding learning experience for me.
+The layout requirements for this design were very simple as we didn't have to contend with high-power, high-speed signals, noise, etc., but it was still a fun and rewarding learning experience for me.

 ## Additional Work